trevorism/secure-utils/README.md

 Add an `@Secure` annotation to controller methods.

-Add a `secure.txt` to the root classpath with the allowable password.
+Add a `secure.txt` to the root classpath with the password.

 Requests must use the `Authorization` header with a value which matches `secure.txt`